pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 # The Background
 I believe the concept and mathematics of (linear) MPC should be attainable with undergraduate control system engineering student's level of mathematical sophistication.
 With that in mind, I made a compact MPC library (without dependence on big library like Eigen) where the main goal is for the student to learn the MPC concept (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in **40 - 200 us**!
 See *Some Benchmark* section below).

-First, The prediction of the system we want to control can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw):
+First, the prediction of the system we want to control can be described as (I'm using Jan Maciejowski's *Predictive Control with Constraints* as reference, great book btw):
 ![Prediction formulation](Formulation_of_Prediction_Variables.png "Click to maximize if the image rescaling make you dizzy")

 Remark: